The Administration Division is responsible for the following functions within the New Westminster Police Department:

 Their commitment and professionalism provide a balanced approach to both criminal and social issues.
 They represent law and order and safeguard the lives and property of the people they serve.

-ICS provides police dog services to both cities by attending various calls for service and calls that involve tracking suspects, criminal apprehension, area/building searches, evidence searches and narcotic/firearm detection.
+IPDS provides police dog services to several cities by attending various calls for service and calls that involve tracking suspects, criminal apprehension, area/building searches, evidence searches and narcotic/firearm detection.

-Presently there are seven dog teams, one of which is the Sergeant.
+Presently there are 48 dog teams, 3 of which are New Westminster Police members.